 Figure 7 shows another example of a generator interconnection where generating units/a plant is connected via a transmission line to the identified BES bus for which SER and FR data is required.
-Circuit breakers 1, 2 and 3 are BES Elements that are directly connected to the identified BES bus.
 Transmission Owner A owns the physical bus as well as circuit breakers 1 and 2.
 Generator Owner G owns directly connected circuit breaker 3 and a short transmission line to the generating plant.
+All equipment

-All equipment (physical bus(es) and circuit breakers) that comprise a BES bus is located within the same physical space, i.e., substation Key, regardless of ownership.
+(physical bus(es) and circuit breakers) that comprise a BES bus is located within the same physical space, i.e., substation Key, regardless of ownership.

 Transmission Owner A is responsible for SER and FR data for circuit breakers 1 and 2.
 The Generator Owner G is owner of circuit breaker 3.
-Per Requirement R1, Part 1.2, if Transmission Owner A does not record SER data for circuit breaker 3, then Generator Owner G must be notified that SER data is required for circuit breaker 3.
+Per Requirement R1, Part 1.2, if Transmission Owner A does not record SER data for circuit breaker 3, then Generator Owner G must be notified of their responsibility to record SER data for circuit breaker 3.
 Per rationale for Requirement R3, FR data is not required for circuit breaker 3 because the transmission line (connecting the generating plant to the Transmission System) is used to exclusively export energy from the generating plant.